 Courts determine the amount of spousal support and APL based on the net incomes of both parties in accordance with the Pennsylvania Support Guidelines.
 The guidelines exist to provide consistency in court decisions so that parties in similar circumstances obtain similar outcomes.
 The guidelines provide a presumptive amount of support to meet the reasonable needs of a dependent spouse, but the court has discretion to deviate if unusual needs or extraordinary expenses exist.
 The court can also note whether a party’s income matches his or her earning capacity.
 If a supporting spouse seems to be earning less to deliberately reduce a support obligation, the court can impute income to that spouse and increase the support order.

 The amount given for reasonable needs may not exactly match the usual living expenses of the dependent spouse, especially if there is a pattern of extravagant spending.
 Generally, a court will not grant spousal support or APL if the parties are still living together.
 However, exceptions to this rule do exist.

 The order for spousal support or APL terminates when the divorce is finalized and the court rules on the issue of alimony.

 Spousal support, APL and alimony are gender neutral in Pennsylvania, so the court can order either spouse to pay the other based solely on financial considerations.

 As you can see, there is much room for discretion in support decisions.
 It is vitally important that you have a knowledgeable and skilled attorney presenting your case to the court, whether you anticipate paying or receiving support.

 Kelly Family Law, PLLC provides reliable counsel and staunch representation for spousal support matters in Chester County and vicinity.
-My office is conveniently located in Exton at 600 Eagleview Boulevard, just off I-76 at the Downingtown Interchange.
+My office is conveniently located at 674 Exton Commons, Exton, Pennsylvania.
 To schedule an appointment, call 484-899-9000 or contact my office online.